 However, opportunities are limitless and depend greatly on the personal interest of graduates.

 Accredited by: NVAO in: Netherlands

 The Media Technology MSc programme at Leiden University takes two years.
-However, with the investment of an appropriate amount of extracurricular time, the media programme can be finished within 20 months.
 It is a relatively intense study programme and students should be prepared to study full-time.
 The Media Technology MSc programme consists of three semesters and an extension.
 Each semester focuses on specific issues.
 During the first and second semesters students take a number of basic courses and carry out several projects.